Complex line fields on almost-complex manifolds: Three complex line bundles: even

 \begin{proof} Let us split the proof with respect to $p$.
 In each case, $m$ will be assumed to be of the corresponding divisibility.
-In all of the cases, we will consider the fibration
+In all of the cases, we will consider the fibration \eqref{eq:p1}.

-as defined in \eqref{eq:mp_diag_cpspan3_even}.
 Using Corollary \ref{cor:cohomEMS}, we study the Leray--Serre spectral sequence $(E_*^{*,*},d_*)$ of \(p_1\) with mod \(p\) coefficients.
-Specifically, we will look at the $(2m-1)$-th diagonal of the $E_{\infty}$-page.
+Specifically, we will look at the $(2m-1)$-th diagonal of the $E_{\infty}$-page. \begin{enumerate}[\normalfont(i)] \item Let first $p=2$.
+Then the differential on the $(2m-4)$-th page satisfies